irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 inappropriate physical contact, and unwelcome sexual attention.

-Harassment will not be tolerated in IRTF research group meetings, open meetings, conferences, workshops, other events, mailing lists, or other online forums.
+Harassment will not be tolerated in IRTF research group meetings, open meetings, conferences, workshops, other events, mailing lists, virtual meeting, or other online forums.
 Participants must follow the IETF anti-harassment policy which also applies to the IRTF [ANTI-HARASSMENT].